 Belcher, B. M., Ramirez, L. F., Davel, R., & Claus, R. (2018).
 A response to Hansson and Polk (2018) “Assessing the impact of transdisciplinary research: The usefulness of relevance, credibility, and legitimacy for understanding the link between process and impact”.
 Research Evaluation [In press]. https://doi.org/10.1093/reseval/rvy037.

-Brian Belcher was invited to present and participate in a workshop on “Impact Assessment and Landscapes in CGIAR” organized by the CGIAR Standing Panel on Impact Assessment (SPIA) Oct.
+Brian Belcher was invited to present and participate in a workshop on “Impact Assessment and Landscapes in CGIAR” organized by the CGIAR Standing Panel on Impact Assessment (SPIA) held on Oct.
 9 2018 in Stellenbosch, South Africa.
 The workshop was organized in conjunction with Science Forum 2018.
 The purpose of this forum was to identify interactions between agricultural research and the Sustainable Development Goals (SDGs) to inform the development of research themes and frameworks within the CGIAR with the goals of strengthening the science-policy interface and delivering on research impact.